The annual Flower and Garden Festival at Walt Disney World’s Epcot is the world’s biggest (courtesy of WDW Parkhoppers)

 The solution?
 Organise events and festivals that entertain them.

-A 26 year veteran of Walt Disney World and event planner extraordinaire, Tom Bisignano of Meeting Biz shared recently that special events and entertainment can drive attendance, increase profits, and raise guest satisfaction in a cost effective fashion.
+A 26 year veteran of Walt Disney World and event planner extraordinaire, Tom Bisignano of Meeting Biz revealed at an Association of Singapore Attractions event how special events and entertainment can drive attendance, increase profits, and raise guest satisfaction in a cost effective fashion.

 Speaking at the Association of Singapore Attractions’ Tourism Masterclass, Tom gave the example of how Tokyo Disneyland uses 6 themed events a year to encourage repeat local patronage.
 Festivals and events are useful in the destination business as they provide the following qualities:

-6) Opportunity to tap numerous themes depending on what holds people’s fancy, including obscure topics (eg garlic festial, pirates festival, balloon hat festival)
+- Opportunity to tap numerous themes depending on what holds people’s fancy, including obscure topics (eg garlic festival, pirates festival, balloon hat festival)